Sra1995/PythonPractice/Google IT Automation with Python Professional Certificate/Using Python to Interact with the Operating System/Readme.md

 * The Pareto Principle states that 20% of the system administration tasks you perform are responsible for 80% of your workload.
 Therefore, identifying and automating those tasks will put your productivity through the roof!

 * [Reading and Writing Files Cheat-Sheet](https://docs.python.org/3/library/functions.html#open)

+* there's plenty of other things we might need to do when working with files in our scripts.
+We may need to delete, rename or move files, or we might need information about a file, like the time it was last modified or its current size.
+For these operations, we'll be using functions provided by the OS module.
+This module provides a layer of abstraction between Python and the operating system.
+It allows us to interact with the underlying system without us knowing whether we're working on a Windows, Mac, Linux, or any other operating system supported by Python.
+THIS ALLOW US TO WRITE SCRIPT USABLE ACROSS SYSTEMS - HOWEVER, PATHS ARE DIFFERENT FROM ONE SYSTEM TO ANOTHER.